aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/host2.md

 #### MTU Discovery Summary

-- MTU discovery for hosts is enabled.
+- MTU discovery for hosts on the LAN: Enabled

 #### Router Path-selection Device Configuration